How to Use MIDI ...

 • PC-based sequencers and some software packages

-• Internal synths and the PC soundcard/codec
+• Internal synths and the PC soundcard / codec

-• Connecting devices together using MIDI
+• Connecting devices together using MIDI ports

 • Multiple MIDI Devices in series - Daisy Chaining

-• Introducing CakeWalk and Sonar software…
+• Introducing Cakewalk Sonar software …

 • Setting up the Ports and Devices